 Kyle Morland was born in Johannesburg and currently lives and works in Cape Town, South Africa.
-After receiving a Bachelors degree in Fine Art from Michaelis School of Fine Art at the University of Cape Town (UCT: 2009), Morland has since gone on to feature in numerous local and international exhibitions.
+After receiving a Bachelors degree in Fine Art from Michaelis School of Fine Art at the University of Cape Town (UCT) (Cape Town, South Africa: 2009), Morland has since gone on to feature in numerous local and international exhibitions.

-Noteworthy solo exhibitions include Assemble (2016), Node (2015) and Falsework (2011) which were held at Blank Projects in Cape Town.
-Morland’s work was featured as part of Cape Town Art Fair’s special project, Tomorrows/Today (2016), curated by Ruth Simbao and Azu Nwagbogu; Furniture (Blank Projects, Cape Town: 2015); Flag New York City at Performa 13 (New York: 2013) and Working Title (Goodman Gallery, Cape Town: 2012).
+Noteworthy solo exhibitions include Assemble (2016), Node (2015) and Falsework (2011) which were held at Blank Projects in Cape Town, South Africa.
+Morland’s work was featured as part of Cape Town Art Fair’s special project, Tomorrows/Today (Cape Town, South Africa: 2016), curated by Ruth Simbao and Azu Nwagbogu.
+He has also featured in the following exhibition; Bootleg Triennial (Atlantic House: 2016).
+Winter Sculpture Fair at the Nirox Foundation (Johannesburg: 2015); Flag New York City at Performa 13 (New York: 2013) and Working Title at Goodman Gallery (Cape Town: 2012).
 In 2009, Morland received the Michaelis Merit Award and in 2007, was the recipient of the Irma Stern Award.